AmberJBlue/Kuru/README.md

 # Kuru

-**This project is currently in progress as the World Music Hackathon ends on July 1, 2018.
-Please check back here afterwords to see the finished product.**
+**This project was created as a part of the 2018 World Music Hackathon**

 Frameworks and Languages used:
 - [Node.js](https://nodejs.org/en/)